pennyl67/openminted-guidelines/guidelines_for_providers_of_corpora/recommended_schema_for_corpora.md

 ## ​Recommended metadata for corpora {#recommended-schema-for-corpora}

-This section includes a synopsis of the minimal schema for corpora, i.e. the subset of Mandatory and strongly Recommended metadata elements.
-Additional elements required for the management of metadata record \(e.g. _metadataCreationDate, metadataCreator_ etc.\) are not presented here, as they are to be handled by the OpenMinTeD platform.
+This section includes a synopsis of the recommended (aka minimal) [OMTD-SHARE metadata schema](/the_omtd-share_metadata_schema.md) for corpora, i.e. the subset of Mandatory and strongly Recommended metadata elements.
+Additional elements required for the management of metadata record \(e.g. metadataCreationDate, metadataCreator, etc.\) are not presented here, as they are to be handled by the OpenMinTeD platform.

+{% blurb style='tip'%}
+You can find more information on the **full OMTD-SHARE metadata schema** and **examples** of metadata records for corpora [here](https://openminted.github.io/releases/omtd-share/3.0.2/).
+{% endblurb %}

 These elements have been selected so as to help
 * identify the corpus and provide information about it \(e.g. resourceIdentifier, resourceName, version, description\)
 * describe the legal terms for using the corpus \(e.g. licence or rightsStatement, nonStandardLicenceTermsURL\)
 * encode  technical features that are useful for achieving interoperability by tools and services \(e.g. dataFormat, language\)